 A Little Bit Sideways: One Week Inside a Nascar Winston Cup Race Team

+The book's origin story is simple.
 Not long after I arrived in Raleigh in 1992 as a writer for the News & Observer, a sports editor thought it would be a hoot to send me to live on the infield at Charlotte Motor Speedway during the weekend of the Coca Cola 600 to see what I made of the bellies, boots, and beards crowd.
 I traveled among the campers, visited motorhomes and tricked-out schoolhouses, stayed up nights with drinkers and smokers, and visited the garage, the pits, the suites.
 Discovering a sport worthy of study and a culture rich and deep, I went native in a hurry and for the better part of a decade wrote regularly about racing and racing culture.
 This book, openly patterned on Eliot Asinov's masterpiece Seven Days to Sunday, about NFL football when it was taking over the culture, distills racing culture -- team, car, driver, shop, track, stands, fans, souvenir sales, ownership -- into the single-week cycle that is repeated all season long.

 “One writer may finally have captured the essence of stock-car racing, demystifying the grown-up groupie mentality that the roaring sport inspires.”

 “Most of the books currently being written about NASCAR are of the coffee-table variety, and most glorify the sport.
 Fine.
 There is a place for that.
 There also is a place for unfettered observation and independent analysis of a sport that is growing so fast that few have the time to understand why.
 A Raleigh writer named Scott Huler has broken new ground with A Little Bit Sideways….
 Huler wrestles with the sport’s uniqueness better than most….
 Huler also has a welcome attention to detail.”